kylehughes/knapsack/README.md

 ## Installation

 1. Clone the repository to your home (`~/`) directory.
+2. Install all the tools manually without direction (sorry!).
-2. Pull down the submodules:
+3. Pull down the submodules:

     git submodule update --init --recursive

-3. Setup symlinks.
+4. Setup symlinks.

 ## Contents